DURAARK/duraark-sda/README.md

 ## Purpose

 The service allows a user to get related and relevant information out of the linked data cloud for a list of specified topics.
 The topics are specified in a 'seed list'.
-A seed list is a FIXXME.
-Examples are: FIXXME.
+A seed list is a set of entity URIs coming usually from datasets like DBpedia or Freebase.
+Examples are: http://dbpedia.org/resource/Frank_Lloyd_Wright, http://dbpedia.org/resource/Imperial_Hotel,_Tokyo, http://dbpedia.org/resource/Johnson_Wax_Headquarters, representing a seed-list about the architect Frank Lloyd Wright and some of his famous buildings.

 ## API Description